 A: Tough to say and it will likely vary county by county.
 The law doesn’t compel counties to implement the program on a specific timeline nor are counties required to implement the program at all.

-If you are facing charges in California, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page for a free and confidential consultation.
+If you are facing charges in California, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page for a confidential consultation.